-5.1.3.4.2 EDT Enclosure Building (EEB) Description
+5.1.3.3.2 SDC Enclosure Building

-The EEB consists of three observation corridors (Rooms 101, 102, and 103), a Personnel Vestibule (Room 100), the SDC room (Room 104), the OTS Room (Room 105), and an electrical room (Room 106).
-The SDC room contains the Subpart X Miscellaneous Unit comprising the SDC system (i.e., the loading system, detonation chamber, buffer tank, scrap conveyor, PVS and original THO used during the mustard campaign) as well as container storage areas.
-The OTS Room contains the remainder of the OTS system used during the mustard campaign as well as container storage areas (see Figure 7).
+The EB consists of a Forklift Vestibule (Room 80-110), a Personnel Vestibule (Room 80-109), the SDC Room (Room 80-102), an Electrical Room (Room 80-103), and the OTS Room (Room 80-101).
+The SDC room contains the Subpart X Miscellaneous Unit comprising the SDC system (i.e., the loading system, detonation chamber, buffer tank, scrap handling system, PVS and THO) as well as container storage areas.
+The OTS Room contains the remainder of the OTS system as well as container storage areas (see Figure 6).
 The remaining rooms are support areas that do not contain HWMUs or hazardous waste.
 The SDC and OTS room floors consist of polyurea-coated concrete, and the walls are finished with gypsum wall board.
+The OTS Room also has a secondary containment system to support the BWT.